Lightning-AI/pytorch-lightning/docs/source/accelerators/mps_basic.rst

    The MPS accelerator as well as the PyTorch backend are still very experimental.
    So far not all operations are supported, but more ops are coming every day due to development from the PyTorch Team.
    You can use ``PYTORCH_ENABLE_MPS_FALLBACK=1 python your_script.py`` to fall back to cpu for unsupported operations.
-   We will do our very best to keep this accelerator up and running, but so far were unable to find a suitable CI provider making this a lot of manual work.

 ----